From sun-soaked rooftops and cult brunch spots to glossy boutique stays, this is your ultimate hit list in the City of Angels.

 (Image: Alan Gastelum)

 Celebrity chef Evan Funke has turned Felix Trattoria in Venice into something of a pasta pilgrimage site.
 Watch the crew work the sfoglino station through the kitchen's glass partition – Funke's hand-rolled pici and perfectly executed cacio e pepe have earned him a devoted following among LA's notoriously fickle dining scene.
 The dining room teems with industry types and Venice locals alike, creating the kind of buzz that makes LA dining special.
 Book ahead, especially for weekend dinner slots.
+Walk-ins are always welcome for bar dining too.

 Manuela

 Manuela sits within the Hauser & Wirth gallery complex in the Arts District of downtown LA, where you're just as likely to overhear art collectors discussing acquisitions as you are to spot local chefs on their nights off.
-The fabulous Southern-leaning menu changes seasonally, but the buttermilk biscuits served with ham and whipped butter remain a constant – and for good reason.
+The fabulous Southern-leaning menu changes seasonally, but the cream biscuits served with aged country ham and whipped butter remain a constant – and for good reason.
 The restaurant feels like dining inside a greenhouse: it's flooded with natural light and surrounded by fragrant planting, and offset by walls hung with specially commissioned artworks.

 Kismet